lebanesehodl/bwatch/README.md

 ```

 The site is served from the repository root by GitHub Pages.
 The firmware sits
-alongside it because they are the same project — the page makes claims and the code
+alongside it because they are the same project.
+The page makes claims and the code
 is where you check them.

 No case files are vendored here.
 BWATCH uses the **Armadillonium**, the official CNC
-anodized aluminium case for Watchy — buy it rather than machine it, and get the files
+anodized aluminium case for Watchy.
+Buy it rather than machine it, and get the files
 from the people who designed it:

 - Case: [shop.sqfmi.com](https://shop.sqfmi.com/products/watchy-cnc-anodized-aluminum-case)
   — top and bottom, four buttons, four M2×6 hex socket screws and a hex wrench, 30 g
 - Files and other designs: [sqfmi/watchy-cases](https://github.com/sqfmi/watchy-cases)
 - Watchy itself is MIT licensed and OSHWA certified

-The earlier case files that lived in this repository described a revision that no
-longer matches the watch, and have been removed rather than left to send someone to a
-shop with the wrong drawing.

 ---